orbs-network/orbs-spec/behaviors/flows/send-transaction.md

 # Send Transaction Flow

-The client sends a transaction on a service that requires consensus and may write to state.
-The transaction is limited in execution to a time window.
-This is to avoid duplication (will not execute twice) and to kill transactions that are pending execution for too long.
+The client sends a transaction on a service that requires consensus and may write to the state.
+The transaction is limited in execution to a time window to avoid duplication (so it won't execute twice).
+Transactions that are pending execution for too long are killed.

 The response is synchronous, so if the node takes a short while to figure out the response, the client blocks.
-Processing requires an active subscription on the virtual chain.
+Processing requires an active subscription to the virtual chain.

-Transaction is processed under consensus (this is part of the [continuous block creation flow](block-creation.md) as this flow ends when the transaction has been added to the pending pool and propagated to all nodes).
+Transactions are processed under consensus (this is part of the [continuous block creation flow](block-creation.md) as this flow ends when the transaction has been added to the pending pool and propagated to all nodes).
 Transactions are performed serially since their side effects can influence one another.

 ## Participants in this flow